IBM/agile-service-manager-gis-map-plugin/README.md

 - initialZoomLevel [number]: Initial map zoom level on load
 - resourceId [String]: Enables a launch to a specific marker on the map using the ASM resource id
 - groupIds [comma separated list]: List of groupIds to use for locations, overrides the configured location type requests
-- geoBoundaryTypes [comma separated list]: List of entityTypes to use for geoBoundaries, overrides the configured value
 - locationLinkTypes [comma separated list]: List of relationshipTypes to draw, overrides the configured value
 - locationLimit [number]: Max number of location points to pull
 - tooltipProperties[comma separated list]: List of properties to include in the on hover tooltip, overrides the configured value